Wednesday, October 02, 2024

 Awakened by his performing a great cover of “Starting over

-I've heard it before, but not in this way, I'm starting over
+I've heard the song before, but not in this way, I'm starting over

 One house to reside in/worry about now that we're starting over

-28 year residence now in the past, paperwork filings
+Twenty-eight year residence in the past, paperwork filings

 Finished reading “The Ocean at the End of the Lane